 Project alert!
-Learn how to make large wool pom poms with this tutorial from Chi Chi Dee Handmade‘s Leanne Garrity.
+Learn how to make large yarn pom poms with this tutorial from Chi Chi Dee Handmade‘s Leanne Garrity.

 And if you’re after something a little smaller, learn how to make tiny pom poms in our tutorial here.